What is coal seam gas mining?

 What is the difference between conventional and unconventional gas?

 The difference between conventional and unconventional gas is the geology of the reservoirs from which they are extracted and which therefore require different extraction techniques to obtain commercial quantities of gas.
 Conventional gas is usually found in relatively large permeable rock reservoirs.
 In a conventional gas deposit, once drilled, the gas can usually be extracted relatively easily via vertical wells.
 Conventional gas has been safely extracted in Australia for decades.Read more

-About Coal: coal is an unsustainable fossil fuel, and Australia is one of the world's largest producers and exporters of coal.This also makes Australia responsible for a significant portion of the world's greenhouse gas emissions which contribute to climate change.
+Coal is an unsustainable fossil fuel.
+Australia is one of the world's largest producers and exporters of coal.This also makes Australia responsible for a significant portion of the world's greenhouse gas emissions which contribute to climate change.

 Despite the threat that coal mining poses to our climate, waterways and productive farming land, coal exports are set to double by 2021.Read more

 Lock the Gate Pamphlet: This pamphlet gives and overview of the Lock the gate movement and outlines the issues surrounding inappropriate coal and gas mining in Australia.